Insurance write-off categories explained: what are Cat N and Cat S cars?

 What does Cat S and Cat N damage mean?

-The changes have not affected the Cat A and B classifications.
-Cat A cars have to be crushed, and none of their parts can ever legally be reused.
+If a car is damaged beyond the point that an insurer believes it can be safely returned to the road, it will be classified as either Cat A or Cat B. Cat A cars have to be crushed, and none of their parts can ever legally be reused.
 Cat B (the ‘B’ stands for ‘break’) cars also have to have their body shells crushed, but can be broken up for parts before that happens, with salvageable components being resold.

 Insurance write-off categories at a glance